josemgarciar/Fix-Git-Hub-Commits-with-no-reply-email/README.md

 2. Open the folder in the powershell or bash terminal
 3. Change the git bash script updating it with your personal information
 4. Copy it in the terminal and execute
-5. To check that all changes have been done correctly you can use ``git log``
+5. To check that all changes have been done correctly you can use:
+    	``git log``
 6. Finally, to upload all changes:
     ``git push --force --tags origin 'refs/heads/*'``